©

 Cucuruzzu

-On your way, stop off to visit one of the many typical Corsican villages such as Sainte Lucie de Tallano or Lévie, or take a stroll around the archaeological site of Cucuruzzu.
+On your way, stop off to visit one of the many typical Corsican villages, such as Sainte Lucie de Tallano or Lévie, or take a stroll around the archaeological site of Cucuruzzu.

 A place steeped in history where you can discover the remains of a village and archaeological remains.
 The tour begins with a staircase cut into the rock.
 From here, you can access the castle (casteddu di cucuruzzu), a fortress dating from the Bronze Age, and continue on to the 8-metre circular tower (Torra).
 It was used as a defence in case of attack.
-This monument is a UNESCO World Heritage site.
+This monument is a UNESCO World Heritage Site.

 The path will take you to the 2nd remarkable site of Capula.
 This is a medieval fortification.
 Here you can see a prehistoric stele, as well as the ruins of a Capula castle.
 Keep your eyes peeled for a glimpse of the base of a keep.